ranSprd/medusa/README.md

     },

 Here the *val* field contains the numeric data for my metric and a unit part.
-To solve this problem, a label and a value definition can contain field, name and index (of whitespace separated array)
+To solve this problem, a label and a value definition can contain *field*, *name* and *index* (of whitespace separated array)

-means a definition like
+means a definition in our mapping configuration like

     'val|unit#1'